 We think that it all might take some time but intend to have fun doing it!

-If you are interested in any way then please come along to a meeting in the Edgar Hall on the 4th Tuesday of every month at 10.00am
+If you are interested in any way then please come along to a meeting in the Edgar Hall on the 2nd and 4th Tuesday of every month at 10.00am

 I think if you came to the next meeting of the Raspberry Pi Group as a fly on the wall you would probably think the group should be renamed as a “Boys and Toys” group.
 Well, for the moment at least, all members are men and you would find lots of computing bits and a robotic arm.
 This is going to involve electronic design, mechanical design and software design (computer programming).